Diana has a broad-based international trade practice with a focus on trade litigation and international dispute settlement litigation.

 Diana co-wrote ABA International Practitioner’s Deskbook Series, Joint Ventures in the International Arena, Second Edition, chapter entitled, “International Trade Considerations in International Joint Ventures,” 2010.

-Recognized by Legal500 in 2015, 2017, and 2018 as a recommended attorney in trade remedy proceedings and international trade litigation.
+Diana was recognized by Legal500 in 2015, 2017, and 2018 as a recommended attorney in trade remedy proceedings and international trade litigation.

 Life Beyond the Law